About Morning Shade Farm And Berry Nursery

 Sierra - Early mid-season (July), very large, sweet tasty berries.
 Upright open growth 5 to 7 ft with red and orange fall colors.
 The vigorous, fast growing bush is adaptable to many soil types and excellent for hedgerows.
 Sierra's quarter-sized berries are borne on loose clusters over the outer periphery of the bush.
 USDA zones 5 to 8. (available in 1 and 3 gal)

-Bluecrop - Mid-season (late July and early August), large, sweet berries.
+Bluecrop - Mid-season (mid-July and early August), large, sweet berries.
 Open upright growth 4 to 6 ft with bright red fall color.
 Considered a good variety for adaptability, consistent high yields, high quality fruit and disease resistance.
 USDA zone 4 to 8. (available in 1, 3 and 7 gal)

-Chandler - Mid-late (August), very, very large and sweet berries (world's largest Blueberry).
+Chandler - Mid-late (Late July and August), very, very large and sweet berries (world's largest Blueberry).
 Upright vigorous bushes grow 5-7 feet tall with bright red fall color.
 Besides very large fruit, it also has a long ripening season and high yields.
-USDA zone 4 to 8. (sold out till next fall)
+USDA zone 4 to 8. (available in 1 gal)

 Brigitta- Mid-late to late season (late July to early September - a long picking season), large, sweet and very flavorful berries (another favorite of our u-pick costumers).
 Upright open growth 4 to 6 ft with beautiful orange, red and burgundy fall color.
 An easy to grow, vigorous hybrid yields one of the highest quality berries available.
 Brigitta berries possess an amazing shelf life, maintaining high quality in the refrigerator for over a month.
 USDA zones 4 to 8. (available in 1, 3 and 7 gal)

-Pink Lemonade Blueberry - mid-late to late-season, Upright to 5 ft tall with medium-sized, glossy, bright pink fruit.
+Pink Lemonade Blueberry - mid-late to late-season (late July and August), upright to 5 ft tall with medium-sized, glossy, bright pink fruit.
 Bright orange fall foliage fades to deep red, making this shrub a great choice for a colorful autumn garden.
 Wintertime twigs are reddish-brown.
 USDA zones 4 to 8. (available in 1, 3 and 7 gal)

 Legacy - Late season (August).
 Upright and spreading growth habit, 4 to 6 ft high.
 It keeps many of its leaves through mild winters, offering a very different look in the landscape.
 Foliage turns crimson in colder climates, but here on the West Coast the leaves stay green with lighter fall hues.
 Legacy is both a vigorous grower and heavy producer.
 USDA zones 5 to 8 (available in 1, 3 and 7gal)